saule1508/saule1508.github.io/_posts/2019-02-14-build-rpm-with-docker.md

 So, assuming the file version.txt contains 7.0.0 :

 * building on branch develop -> the rpm will be called mypackage-7.0.0-snapshot-noarch.rpm
-* building on another branch -> the rpm will be called mypackage-7.0.0-<BUILD_NUMBER>-noarch.rpm
+* building on another branch -> the rpm will be called mypackage-7.0.0-xxx-noarch.rpm, where xxx is BUILD_NUMBER

 Here is how the main script looks like.
 This script is called from jenkins with a parameter that is the git branch.